Build a Daily Schedule for Kids

 If your family does chores in exchange for rewards, post those, too!
 Your kids can help out with housework while you’re getting some work done.

-If some piece of your kids’ schedule isn’t working, feel free to change it!
+If some piece of your kid’s daily schedule isn’t working, feel free to change it!
 Maybe you need to put independent learning activities in the morning while you work, or maybe your kids do better with a high-energy activity right after lunch.
-Instead of holding yourself to a strict “must complete X activity at X time,” think about it in terms of a general structure and flow to your day.
-Our kids schedule template is designed to be flexible so that you can adapt it to whatever works for you.
+When you build a flexible daily schedule for kids, you can adapt it to whatever works for you.

 Provide a Daily Schedule for Kids of All Ages